rust-lang/book/nostarch/chapter10.md

             ),
         }
     } else {
-        Tweet {
+        SocialPost {
             username: String::from("horse_ebooks"),
             content: String::from(
                 "of course, as you probably already know, people", ),
             reply: false,
-            retweet: false,
+            repost: false,
         }
     }
 }
 ```

-Returning either a `NewsArticle` or a `Tweet` isn’t allowed due to restrictions
+Returning either a `NewsArticle` or a `SocialPost` isn’t allowed due to
-around how the `impl Trait` syntax is implemented in the compiler.
-We’ll cover
+restrictions around how the `impl Trait` syntax is implemented in the compiler.
-how to write a function with this behavior in the “Using Trait Objects That
+We’ll cover how to write a function with this behavior in the “Using Trait
-Allow for Values of Different
+Objects That Allow for Values of Different
 Types” section of Chapter 18.

 ### Using Trait Bounds to Conditionally Implement Methods